sftcd/openssl/esnistuff/README.md

     a valid DNS name (I think!).
 Not sure what'd be right there TBH.
 	Probably wanna ask CF about that.

+	Ah - could be my fault, seems my s_client isn't actually sending cleartext SNI at all at the moment!

 # State-of-play...

 Most recent first...

+- Oops - I messed up the ``esni_server_name_fixup`` function so that the cleartext SNI wasn't ever being sent.
+That was further confusing me in trying to test the server side, but it should be fixed now.

 - Got the server to do the right thing for the 1st time, by skipping a check (that I don't yet grok!) in ``ssl_servername_cb``.
 Plenty